jermspeaks/christmas-adventure/sections/section-456.md

 # The Collapse

 You continued, thinking you were working together, but the false unity couldn't hold.
 The magic began to flow, but it was unstable, chaotic, dangerous.
-The connection between you and Kael broke, and the magic collapsed.
+The connection between you and Kvothe broke, and the magic collapsed.

 *It's not working,* you thought, but it was too late.